David-Maisonave/SqliteFuzzyPlusExtension/Docs/README.md

 The main diffence between Distance API and HowSimilar (aka Similar), is that HowSimilar attempts to return a percentage result for all distance methods.
 Where-as the Distance function makes no such attempt.

 ## PhraseSimplifiedDiff
 ``` SQL
 PhraseSimplifiedDiff('The Westside story', 'Westside story, the');
 ```
 PhraseSimplifiedDiff (aka PhraseDiff) gets the phrase difference after the phrases have been simplified.
-It returns percentage difference between the number of words different of the simplified strings divided by the maximum quantity of words in the simplified phrase.
-If one phrase has more words than the other, the division factor of the phrase with the most words is used.
+It returns number of words different of the simplified strings.

 The phrase gets simplified by the following:
 Removes abbreviated letters